Mark Gormley: Music videos

 Gormley's debut music video is for the song "Beginnings", which includes still images of scenery in his native Pensacola.
 The music video features an appearance by model Ashton Shane, who is also a VJ for The Uncharted Zone.
 Woot found the song "thought-provoking" and noted the profound insights offered by the lyrics.
-Gormley considers the song his personal favorite.
+Gormley considered the song his personal favorite.

 The "Little Wings" music video includes footage of seagulls in flight, as Gormley sings in front of ocean scenes.
 Gormley and his music video for "Little Wings" were featured on the website of Colorado-based newspaper Westword, who remarked "there's something strangely appealing about Gormley...I have to say that this song is actually pretty great".
 Videogum listed the "Little Wings" music video as one of the best viral videos of 2009.
 As of September 2013, "Little Wings" has received over one million views on YouTube.
 In December 2013, "Little Wings" was featured on the ITV2 television show MC Hammer's Big Shot Academy.

 "Gray Days" is one of Gormley's darkest songs, that LimeLife referred to as a "moving, Zeppelinesque tribute".
 "Gray Days" and "Little Wings" were featured on the website of Seattle-based newspaper The Stranger, who argued that although the quality of Gormley's videos had garnered him much of the initial attention, "what really should be considered is his music, for all the right reasons, as credit is due...his voice and his song writing certainly shoot for the realms of greatness" adding that "his song writing and voice approach the league of rock's finest angelic singers", comparing his vocals to Jon Anderson, Bryan MacLean, and Tim Buckley.

 The music video for "Stars" shows Gormley performing the song while backed by footage of the night sky and the beaches of Perdido Key, Florida.